linnalab/qclus/README.md

 Not a problem!
 We have implemented our own method for calculating unspliced fraction directly from your 10X bam files!
 Move to the splicing_from_bam.ipynb notebook, which will show you how to get the unspliced values from the bam files.

+## How to cite

+We hope you find the QClus package useful for your research!
+If you do, please remember to cite [our paper in Nucleic Acids Research](https://doi.org/10.1093/nar/gkae1145):

+Eloi Schmauch, Johannes Ojanen, Kyriakitsa Galani, Juho Jalkanen, Kristiina Harju, Maija Hollmén, Hannu Kokki, Jarmo Gunn, Jari Halonen, Juha Hartikainen, Tuomas Kiviniemi, Pasi Tavi, Minna U Kaikkonen, Manolis Kellis, Suvi Linna-Kuosmanen, QClus: a droplet filtering algorithm for enhanced snRNA-seq data quality in challenging samples, Nucleic Acids Research, Volume 53, Issue 1, 13 January 2025, gkae1145, https://doi.org/10.1093/nar/gkae1145

+You can also find the latest preprint for this method [here](https://www.biorxiv.org/content/10.1101/2022.10.21.513315v2).

 ## If You Have Issues

 If you have any issues with the installation or running the tutorials, please open an issue on this repository.
 We will do our best to help you out as soon as possible!